Ormabe/Spotify-code/README.md

 - **Sequelize** is a promise-based ORM (Object-Relational Mapping) for Node.js.
 It supports the dialects PostgreSQL, MySQL, MariaDB, SQLite and MSSQL and features solid transaction support, relations, and read replication.

 - **Express.js** or simply Express, is a web application framework for Node.js, released as free and open-source software under the MIT License.
 It is designed for building web applications and APIs.
 It is the de facto standard server framework for Node.js.

+- **Mocha** is a JavaScript test framework running on node.js, featuring browser support, asynchronous testing, test coverage reports, and use of any assertion library.

+- **Chai** is a BDD (Behavior Driven Development) / TDD (Test Driven Development) assertion library for node and the browser that can be delightfully paired with any javascript testing framework.

+- **Istanbul** is a code coverage tool which can be used to generate report on JS code coverage.
+The generated report returns statistics on how many and which functions, branches and line of JS code are being called during code execution.

 ## For more information about using Node.js, see these Dev Center articles: